liber-bkm/liber/README.md

 Single attachments link straight to the file from the results list; bookmarks with several link to the edit page where each file opens individually.

+The edit page edits the URL too (same rewrite as `-e -u`), and the markdown view renders notes as formatted HTML instead of plain text.
+Tag and folder fields suggest existing values as you type.

 The gear button (top right) opens `/settings`, a settings page for your collection.
 It shows which external tools liber detected on your machine (`single-file`, `monolith`, chromium for the browser pipe, your open/editor commands), shows the effective directories, and lets you override any of them, including `archive_backend` and `monolith_use_browser`.
 Changes are written straight to `config.json` and take effect immediately.
 The same page manages automation rules: add, edit (optionally with reapply), delete, and re-run all rules against existing bookmarks, the same things `liber --auto` does on the command line.

 # Configuration